hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

 is not managed by PTFE's built-in systems.

 _Vault Data_ is stored in PostgreSQL and accordingly lives on the mounted disk.
-As long as the user has restored the mounted disk successively, the built-in restore mechanism will restore Vault operations in the event of a failure.
+As long as the user has restored the mounted disk successfully, the built-in restore mechanism will restore Vault operations in the event of a failure.

 _Configuration Data_ for the installation is stored in Docker